The Valley Village Country Classic is postponed for the safety of our communities while COVID-19 remains a threat.

-Save the date for the very first Valley Village Country Classic that will be held on Thursday, May 14, 2020, at the Valley Relics Museum in Van Nuys, CA!
+Please join us for the very first Valley Village Country Classic that will be held on Thursday, September 10, 2020, at the Valley Relics Museum in Van Nuys, CA!
 Saddle up, and wear your boots to our country-western themed fundraiser with live country music, BBQ, neon signs and silent and live auctions!

 Sponsors and guests of our events over the years have contributed to help more than 400 adults with developmental challenges thrive by supporting Valley Village’s mission to protect, foster, develop and advance the rights and interests of people with developmental disabilities.